EugenBobrowski/email-subscribers/readme.txt

 6. Notification Status option has been added in the notification setup page.
 With this option you can add notification mails into cron job or you can send the mail immediately when new post is published.
 7. Group name filter has been added in the subscriber admin page.

+= 2.9.1 =

+* Fixed cross-site scripting vulnerabilities and a potential SQL injection.

 == Upgrade Notice ==

 = 1.0 =